nplhse/cois/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Instead, please send an email to mail[@]nplhse.com.
+Instead, please [open a draft security advisory on Github](https://github.com/nplhse/cois/security/advisories/new) or send an email to mail[@]nplhse.com.

-Also please include as much of the information listed below as you can to help us better understand and resolve the issue:
+Also, please include as much of the information listed below as you can to help us better understand and resolve the issue:

 -   The type of issue (e.g., buffer overflow, SQL injection, or cross-site scripting)
 -   Full paths of source file(s) related to the manifestation of the issue